wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Cleric/Martyr_Domain.md

 ###### Channel Divinity: Bear the Burden (2nd Level)

-Starting at 2nd level, you can use your [Channel Divinity](#Cleric_channel_divinity) to bring all the suffering your allies suffer onto yourself.
+You can use your [Channel Divinity](#Cleric_channel_divinity) to bring all the suffering your allies suffer onto yourself.

 As an action, you present your holy symbol and enter a divine trance.
 Until the start of your next turn, your movement speed becomes zero and you gain temporary hit points equal to twice your Cleric level.